MCP Enables Iowa Pilot Project to Share Inmate Healthcare Data

 - Today the corrections community shares health information through a patchwork of hard-copy paper reports, faxes, and, in some instances, emailed documents and information.
-Jail administrators often comment about "scrambling" to identify an inmate's healthcare providers and health history.
+Jail administrators often comment about "scrambling" to identify inmates' healthcare providers and health history.

-- The state turned to Mission Critical Partners to build data exchanges that ensure secure and timely information sharing between offender management systems and electronic health record/medical record systems healthcare providers use.
+- The state turned to Mission Critical Partners to build data exchanges that ensure secure and timely information sharing between offender management systems and healthcare providers' electronic health record/medical record systems.

 - MCP leveraged its data integration capabilities to build a consistent, simplified interface to exchange data.
 Also applied was MCP's DataSphere integration solution to address governance, architecture, and technology requirements between the many-to-many information-sharing arrangements.

 Structured like most states, Iowa's correctional community has county jails and a state department of corrections (DOC).
-Both the jails and the Iowa DOC need to provide healthcare data for inmates.
-They must manage the inmate population in a manner that minimizes the potential spread of infectious disease, including but not limited to COVID-19.
-Correctional facilities also need to provide updated healthcare information to community providers if or when an offender goes on probation, pre-trial supervision, or is released outright to the community.
+Both the prisons and the Iowa DOC need to provide healthcare data for inmates.
+They must manage the inmate population to minimize the potential spread of infectious diseases, including but not limited to COVID-19.
+Correctional facilities also need to provide updated healthcare information to community providers if or when an offender goes on probation, pre-trial supervision, or is released to the community.

-Sharing such vital information has been hampered through the years because it traditionally was paper based.
-Information often was not collected adequately and, in some cases, not collected at all.
+Sharing such vital information has been hampered through the years because it traditionally was paper-based.
+Information often was not collected adequately and, in some cases, not collected.

 Data gathering has increasingly become digitized in recent years, making it easier to manage and archive information.
-The need now shifts to ensuring secure and timely information sharing between offender management systems and electronic health record/medical record (EHR/EMR) systems healthcare providers use.
+The need now shifts to ensuring secure and timely information sharing between offender management systems and healthcare providers' electronic health record/medical record (EHR/EMR) systems.
 The state of Iowa recognized that those data systems largely are siloed.

-Iowa hired Mission Critical Partners for a justice to health pilot project, which primarily is funded through a grant authorized by the Coronavirus Emergency Supplemental Fund (CESF) program, which is the justice component of the Coronavirus Aid, Relief and Economic Security Act (CARES) Act.
-MCP developed standards-based reusable interfaces designed to enable the vendors to accomplish easier implementation of a data-sharing capability.
+Iowa hired Mission Critical Partners for a justice to health pilot project, which is primarily funded through a grant authorized by the Coronavirus Emergency Supplemental Fund (CESF) program, which is the justice component of the Coronavirus Aid, Relief and Economic Security Act (CARES) Act.
+MCP developed standards-based reusable interfaces designed to enable the vendors to implement a data-sharing capability more easily.